 An initial public hearing was held by the City Council Thursday, July 26, which followed a series of stakeholder meetings and a recommendation by the Capital Improvements Advisory Committee (CIAC), which held three public meetings on the proposed fees.

 Roadway impact fees are one-time costs assessed to developers in order to improve roadway capacity.
 The funds can be used to help accommodate growth and serve the overall transportation system as allowed by state law.
 According to the 2017 Transportation Master Plan, more than $1.2 billion in new roadway capacity is needed to accommodate future growth in the City of Round Rock.

-“With impact fees, we would have the flexibility to use that funding to immediately create relief in the region,” said Transportation Director Gary Hudder.
+“With impact fees, we would have the flexibility to use that funding to immediately create relief in the region,” Transportation Director Gary Hudder said.

 The City currently negotiates site-specific improvements with developers, such as adding deceleration lanes, or contributions to intersection improvements including traffic signals, based on a case-by-case traffic impact analysis.
 But not all developments require this analysis as part of the planning and development process.

 “Currently, in the case of multiple strip developments, someone who develops on the front end might not require a contribution, based on a traffic impact analysis.
 However, the next adjacent development could trip the trigger for necessary improvements, thereby absorbing the full burden for the entire area.”
 Hudder said.
 “Traffic impact fees would allow us to have a more fair process to assess proportional developer contributions to City infrastructure throughout the full development process.”